-Author Notes: Fast and simple with a flavorful punch, this is a perfect last-minute side or potluck addition.
-While the recipe below only uses 3 ears of corn, the proportions are easy to triple- or quadruple-batch when it’s party time. —Kendra Vaculin
+Author Notes: Simple and flavorful, this is a perfect last-minute side for a weeknight dinner or big-batch potluck addition.
+The recipe below only calls for 3 ears of corn, but the proportions are easy to triple or quadruple when it’s party time. —Kendra Vaculin

 Makes: 4 side servings